swaywm/wlroots-rs/how-to-make-a-wayland-compositor/src/hello_world.md

 This compositor is useless.
 In fact, it's dangerously useless.
 However it's also very instructive considering how short it is.

 You can compile and run<sup>1</sup> the above in any existing X11 window manager or Wayland compositor and it will run in a nested window.<sup>2</sup> However if you run it in a separate TTY it will use the DRM backend.
 This is usually the backend that will be used when you're not testing the compositor.
-If you run it on DRM, you can't escape the compositor.
+If you run this code on DRM, you can't escape the compositor.
+If you do this you will need to reboot to escape.

 Because no callbacks were set up for the events the compositor will just keep running forever doing nothing.
-If you run this in DRM, you need to reboot your computer to escape.
 You can't even switch TTYs because that's a feature that the compositor needs to implement itself.

 This example is a little silly, but it highlights just how much needs to be implemented -- our compositor can't even shut itself off.